Neethu9074/carbon/docs/typescript.md

 Description

 > TypeScript allows you to suppress all errors on a line by placing a single-line comment or a comment block line starting with @ts-ignore immediately before the erroring line.
 While powerful, there is no way to know if a @ts-ignore is actually suppressing an error without manually investigating what happens when the @ts-ignore is removed.
-> This means its easy for @ts-ignores to be forgotten about, and remain in code even after the error they were suppressing is fixed.
+> This means it's easy for @ts-ignores to be forgotten about, and remain in code even after the error they were suppressing is fixed.
 This is dangerous, as if a new error arises on that line it'll be suppressed by the forgotten about @ts-ignore, and so be missed.
 > This directive operates in the same manner as @ts-ignore, but will error if the line it's meant to> be suppressing doesn't actually contain an error, making it a lot safer.

 For more information see respective [typescript-eslint page](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/prefer-ts-expect-error.md)